Nyasha Hatendi

-Nyasha Hatendi (born 14 September 1981) is a Zimbabwean-British-American actor, director, writer and producer.
+Nyasha Hatendi ("Ñah-shah, nya-sha") (born 14 September 1981) is a Zimbabwean-British-American actor, director, writer and producer.

 Early life and education

 Hatendi was born on 14 September 1981 in Washington, D.C.
-Hatendi grew up in three countries: the United States, the United Kingdom and Zimbabwe before attending the Royal Academy of Dramatic Arts in London.
+Hatendi grew up in three countries, the United States, the United Kingdom and Zimbabwe.
+He graduated from the Royal Academy of Dramatic Arts in London.